codedevjk/codedevjk/README.md

 💫 About Me:
-<br>🌱 I’m currently learning DSA in C and Java<br>🤝 I’m looking for help in learning Web Development.<br>💬 Ask me about Editing and Designing<br>⚡ Fun fact: I keep night shift swithed on at all times
+<br>🌱 I’m currently learning DSA in Java<br>🤝 I’m looking for help in learning Web Development.<br>💬 Ask me about Editing and Designing<br>⚡ Fun fact: I keep night shift swithed on at all times
 <br/>
 <br>
 <h3> Connect with me:</h3>